SecuryTeam/riskwatchmakinabang/README.md

 ## PROJECT DESCRIPTION

-This project is open source and free-to-use for educational, and NOT Commercial Use in any way.
+This project is open source and free-to-use for educational, but NOT for Commercial Use.

 The website is part of a school project promoting safety during calamities with the use of Social Platforms and Websites.